10 Effective Tips to Prevent Tossing and Turning at Night

 5. Use a weighted blanket

-A weighted blanket works wonders for anyone who struggles with restlessness at night, thanks to deep pressure stimulation.
-It uses firm, controlled pressure to induce calmness 12.
+A weighted blanket works wonders for anyone who struggles with restlessness at night.
+They use firm, controlled pressure to induce calmness.(12)

-And research finds that weighted blankets improve the ability to fall asleep and stay asleep and support relaxation during the day 13.
+Research suggests that weighted blankets improve the ability to fall asleep, stay asleep and support relaxation during the day.(13)

 6. Set an electronics curfew